AJAkil/All-things-AI/README.md

 - Car Price Detection With KNN
 - Simple Boook recommendation system
+- Pytorch Projects
+- LOA (Lines of Action) - The board Game

 ## The readme of the projects are included in the individual projects